 Participant Centered Education

-PCE places the participant at the center of the education process.
-Rather than focusing on problems, risks, or unhealthy behaviors, this approach focuses on participants’ capabilities and strengths regarding their nutrition, health, and referral needs.
-PCE requires educators to work collaboratively with participants, to elicit and support their motivation to change, and to respect participants as the ones who ultimately decide if and when they will learn and/or make a change.
+PCE is a strength-based approach that places the participant at the center of the education process.
+Rather than focusing only on participants’ problems, risks, or unhealthy behaviors, this approach emphasizes participants’ capabilities and strengths regarding their nutrition, health, and referral needs.
+In PCE, educators work collaboratively with participants to elicit and support their motivation to change, respecting them as the ones who ultimately decide if and when they will learn and/or make a change.

 California WIC PCE has drawn heavily from the fields of Motivational Interviewing, based on William Miller’s and Stephen Rollnick’s work, and Dialogue Education, based on Jane Vella’s work.
 Both fields, in turn, have been greatly influenced by Carl Rogers’ humanistic psychology, James Prochaska’s Stages of Change model, Malcolm Knowles’ and Paola Friere’s approach to Adult Learning, and Kurt Lewin’s concepts of social psychology.

 What’s the same, what’s different:

 Principles, techniques and steps for one-on-one education are represented in the PCE Individual Education Overview.
 Steps (left column) which commonly take place during an individual education session are listed in the order they often occur.
 PCE principles and techniques specific to individual education are listed in the right column.
 A flow chart in the bottom right corner describes an approach for choosing topics together, with a link to the full-sized version of the chart.

 The PCE Group Education Overview describes common steps used to conduct WIC classes, as well as principles and techniques specific to group education.